MicrosoftDocs/azure-docs/articles/azure-stack/partner/azure-stack-vaas-set-up-resources.md

 Create a tenant specifically for use with VaaS with a descriptive name, for example, `ContosoVaaS@onmicrosoft.com`.

-1. Create an Azure Active Directory tenant in the [Azure portal](https://portal.azure.com), or use an existing tenant. <!-- For instructions on creating new Azure Active Directory tenants, see [Get started with Azure AD](https://docs.microsoft.com/azure/active-directory/get-started-azure-ad). -->
+1. Create an Azure AD tenant in the [Azure portal](https://portal.azure.com), or use an existing tenant. <!-- For instructions on creating new Azure AD tenants, see [Get started with Azure AD](https://docs.microsoft.com/azure/active-directory/get-started-azure-ad). -->

 2. Add members of your organization to the tenant.
 These users will be responsible for using the service to view or schedule tests.
 Once you finish registration, you will define users' access levels.